Looking for a great summer picnic salad to take to your next potluck? This wild rice salad is a winner!

 - 1 cup basmati or long grain rice

 - 4 stalks celery, sliced (about 2 cups)

 - 8 green onions, sliced (about 1 cup)

 - 1/2 cup pine nuts

 - 1/4 cup extra virgin olive oil

 - 1 teaspoon sugar

 - 2 Tbsp dark sesame oil

-1 Put the chicken broth in a medium sized saucepan.
-Add the rice and wild rice, bring to a boil, reduce heat to low, cover.
-Let cook for 40 minutes.
-Remove from heat.
-Cool completely.
+Put the chicken broth in a medium sized saucepan.
+Add the wild rice and bring to a boil, reduce heat to low, cover.
+Let cook for 25 minutes.

 Chill completely before serving.